Skip to content

 chart(seafood).flow(spread(by="lake", dir="x")).mark(rect(h="count"))

 This is equivalent to calling .render() with its defaults.
-Call .render() explicitly when you want to set the size or turn on axes:
+Call .render() explicitly when you want to set the size (turn axes on via chart(..., axes=True)):

 python